-Annuities in Retirement: Assessing the Pros and Cons of Annuities
+Annuities in Retirement: Pros and Cons of Annuities

 Retirement plans are as individual as the people they support.
 And what worked for previous generations, such as a pension, inheritance or Social Security, may not fully support your financial future.
 As times change, it’s important to be aware of all the potential ways of securing your retirement.

-Fortunately, you have many options for a financial solution, including one that may not be as familiar to you as IRAs and 401(k) plans: annuities.
-There are many annuity benefits, guaranteed retirement income being one of them; these three words are enough to make anyone give annuities strong consideration.
-Exploring the pros and cons of annuities is essential for making informed decisions about your financial future.
+Fortunately, you have many options for a supplemental financial solution, including one that may not be as familiar to you as IRAs and 401(k) plans: annuities.
+There are many benefits an annuity affords, such as guaranteed retirement income.
+While these three words are enough to make anyone give annuities strong consideration, exploring the pros and cons of annuities is essential for making informed decisions about your financial future.

 What is an annuity?

 An annuity is a contract between you and an insurance company in which the insurance company makes a series of regular payments to you in return for a premium(s) you have paid.
-Some annuities may allow you to withdraw a portion or all of your value before payments begin.
+Some annuities may allow you to withdraw a portion or all your accumulated earnings before payments begin.
 Annuities differ from life insurance in two important ways.
-Usually there’s no medical underwriting involved in an annuity contract, and your annuity can start making payments before your death.
+There's no medical underwriting involved in an Amica annuity contract, and your annuity can start making payments before your death.

-For example, with a deferred annuity, you make either one lump-sum payment or periodic payments, which accumulate tax-deferred earnings until you begin to make withdrawals or convert the policy to income.
+For example, with a deferred annuity, you start with either one lump sum payment or make periodic payments, which accumulate tax-deferred earnings until you begin withdrawals or convert the policy to a stream of income.
 For Roth funds, earnings are usually tax-free, as long as withdrawals occur after 59½.

-Another option is an immediate annuity, allowing you to convert a lump-sum contribution into payments that start within the first year or instantly, depending on your contract, which is helpful for those close to or already in retirement.
+Another option is an immediate annuity, allowing you to convert a lump sum contribution into payments that start within the first year or as soon as 30 days, depending on your contract, which is helpful for those close to or already in retirement.

-You may be wondering how annuity payments are calculated.
 Insurance companies rely on payout rates to calculate payments for most annuities.
 The payout rate will tell what percentage of your premium you’ll receive each year.
-Payout rates are based on the age and gender of the live(s) the payments are based on and also the annuity option you select.
+Payout rates are based on the age and gender of the person the payments are based on and also the annuity option you select.
 Each contract will have a set of guaranteed minimum payout rates and companies may provide higher rates depending on their current immediate annuity rates.

 Like any important decision, it’s beneficial to weigh the pros and cons of an annuity.